shrudra/blog/_posts/2023-1-17-Top-2-most-useful-websites-to-share-code.md

 ---

 On social media platforms, many people, especially computer science students, copy and paste the code in comments or messages to share with others.
 Sometimes the indentation is lost.
-And many people share screenshots of the code.
+And some people share screenshots of the code.
 This makes the codes look very bad.
-Sometimes, user can't read code properly.
+Sometimes, user can't read the code properly.

 So there are numerous tools on the internet to share code.
 I have collected the names of two websites from among them and mentioned below.